Blog - Dog Training News & Tips

 • Find out when displays are going on near you, so you can be prepared.

 • Keep your dogs collar and tag on so that if he does escape then it will be easier for anyone to return him to you as quickly as possible.
-If your dog is not already microchipped then think about having this done and make sure contact information is up to date.
+Your dog should be microchipped but if you’ve missed it, get it done now.

-• Remember to treat your dog when he is calm and for you to stay happy and cheerful.
-Play with him if he wants to, but do not force him to.
+• Remember to treat your dog when he is calm.
+Stay happy and cheerful.
+Play with him if he wants to, but do not force him to play.

 • Try to behave as normal as you can, as dogs will pick up on unusual behaviour.